LBHackney-IT/API-Playbook/docs/generating_tokens.md

 - Where the source ARN is in the following format: arn:aws:execute-api:eu-west-2:[ACCOUNT ID]:*/authorizers/*

-### How to add to amend which Google groups are allowed for a given API?
+### How to amend which Google groups are allowed for a given API?
 There is a DynamoDB table in DevelopmentAPIs, StagingAPIs and ProductionAPIs AWS accounts.

 Table name: APIAuthenticatorData